Student School Life

 You will be given your own library card, this can be used to take books, videos and DVDs home.

-Mrs Prickett and Ms Ellis work in the library, they are responsible for the amazing selection of books and resources.
+Miss James works with a team of librarians, they are responsible for the amazing selection of books and resources.

 If you feel unwell at school then you should report to reception.